alexnaoki/LHC_Hidroweb/README.md

 # Instalation GUIDE
 Follow the process in order to utilize the Interactive Tool.

-It is **necessary** to use Anaconda for the following steps.
+## It is **necessary** to use Anaconda for the following steps.
 The use of Anaconda facilitate the download and aplication of the following programs.
 -----------------------------------------
 1. **First**, you need to open **Anaconda Prompt**.

 2. **Create** a new **Virtual Environment** for avoid possible conflict of packages.
-  - Teste
+  - Deactivate the current environment by `conda deactivate`